 When you are faced with a chronic and painful condition, such as fibromyalgia, you need to know that with your chiropractor as your health care partner, you can take charge of your health and manage your symptoms!

 There are a great many options for fibromyalgia patients when it comes to managing pain and other symptoms.
 Chiropractic is a valuable tool, but even if you find that there are other therapies that help you outside of the chiropractor’s clinic, that’s great!
 Your doctor will be happy to work with you to ensure that you are getting the help you need to manage your symptoms as best possible.

 Feeling more in control when it comes to managing your personal sense of well-being and believing that your chiropractor is a partner in your health care will help you to feel empowered in this area, not so much as a victim of this disease, but a victor!

 If you feel this article was helpful, please feel free to share it via email or social media.

-At Better Health Chiropractic and Rehab, our doctors love to see people removed from pain and on the road towards healing.
+At Better Health Chiropractic and Physical Rehab, our doctors love to see people removed from pain and on the road towards healing.
 If you or someone you love has fibromyalgia or if you are experiencing any type of joint, muscle, back or neck pain, don’t hesitate to call one of our 4 locations or you can make an appointment online by clicking here.